ignlg/heap-js/README.md

 * iterator()
 * retainAll

-Implements static Python's `heaqp` interface:
+Implements static Python's `heapq` interface:
 ---------------------------------------------
 * `Heap.heapify(array)` that converts an array to an array-heap
 * `Heap.heappop(heapArray)` that takes the peek of the array-heap